ICopyCode/icopycode.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>After discovering my passion for high-quality sound as an intern at Burmester Audiosystems, I shifted my focus at film school entirely to sound for film.
-Through various student film projects, I landed 2018 at rotor film, where I continued learning the ins and outs of sound for picture by working with sound designers and re-recording mixers from all around the world.
+Through various student film projects, I landed 2018 at rotor film, where I continued learning the ins and outs of sound for picture by working with sound designers and re-recording mixers from all around the world.</p>

-Today I’m an MPSE-nominated full-time recording mixer and the technical lead of rotor film's sound division.
+<p>Today I’m an MPSE-nominated full-time recording mixer and the technical lead of rotor film's sound division.
 Continuing my 70 year old family tradition of working in the film business.</p>

 <h2>Awards</h2>